 How could a personal data breach happen and what could the effects be?

-- A hospital sends test results to the incorrect address meaning a person’s diagnosis has been breached.
+- A hospital, like one in Liverpool, for example, sends test results to the incorrect address meaning a person’s diagnosis has been breached.
 This could cause the patient to be emotionally distressed.

 - Social services could accidentally disclose the address of a child in foster care.
 Therefore an abusive person could track down the child.